grafana/loki/docs/overview/README.md

 #### Timestamp Ordering

-In general, all lines pushed to Loki for a given stream (unique combination of labels) must have a newer timestamp than the line before it.
-There are, however, two exceptions to this rule:
+In general, all lines pushed to Loki for a given stream (unique combination of labels) must have a newer timestamp than the line received before it.
+There are, however, two cases for handling logs for the same stream with identical nanosecond timestamps:

 1. If the incoming line exactly matches the previously received line (matching both the previous timestamp and log text), the incoming line will be treated